 Stephen Smith and Mitchell Yell provide an excellent resource for individuals preparing to become teachers and for teachers in the field needing the latest research and best practice recommendations for creating positive learning environments.
 The book provides practical suggestions backed by research and concrete examples of what to look for in the classroom.
 The book also provides excellent context on how effective instruction and proactive classroom management techniques intertwine.
 Highly recommended!

 Challenging behavior is often hard to deal with, because there is such a variety of behaviors and triggers.
 Creating Positive Elementary Classrooms provides a complete guide of strategies to reference and implement.
-With so many outside factors and environments, it is detrimental to have a supportive environment for students to learn and grow.
+With so many outside factors and environments, it is crucial to have a supportive environment for students to learn and grow.

 Chapter additional resources